Nieb/AppGameKit-Utilities/README.md

 <br/>

 ## Variable & Function Naming:
-These rules are adhered to, unless I've overlooked something.
-Or, the code is old and needs revisited.
+These rules are adhered to unless I've overlooked something or the code is old and needs revisited.

 * Naming follows hierarchal ordering.
 That being: ThingAttribute.<br/>
   Example: instead of "NewLength", "LengthNew" is used.<br/>